lamhq/tech-notes/pages/devops/aws/network/cloudfront.md

 The diagram below shows where Regional Edge Caches and Edge Locations are placed in relation to end users:

 ![](https://digitalcloud.training/wp-content/uploads/2022/01/amazon-cloudfront-edge-locations-and-regional-edge.jpeg)

-## Cache Behavior

-Allows you to configure a variety of CloudFront functionality for a given URL path pattern.

-For each cache behavior you can configure the following functionality:

-- The path pattern (e.g. `/images/*.jpg`, `/images*.php`).
-- The origin to forward requests to (if there are multiple origins).
-- Whether to forward query strings.
-- Whether to require signed URLs.
-- Allowed HTTP methods.
-- Minimum amount of time to retain the files in the CloudFront cache (regardless of the values of any cache-control headers).

-The default cache behavior only allows a path pattern of `/*`.

-Objects are cached for the TTL, recorded in seconds, default is 24 hours, default max is 1 year.

-Only caches for GET requests (not PUT, POST, PATCH, DELETE).

-Dynamic content is cached.

 ## Lambda@Edge